 33 – Enjoy a day trip to Liechtenstein

-This tiny principality nestled between Switzerland and Austria makes for a fascinating day trip from Zürich.
+The tiny principality of Leichtenstein, nestled between Switzerland and Austria, makes for a fascinating day trip from Zürich.
 Famous for its medieval castles, quaint villages and mountain vistas, Liechtenstein is one of the smallest countries in Europe.

 You’ll travel through tranquil valleys beside alpine lakes on your hunt for waterfalls and wildlife.
-Stop in the capital, Vaduz, to explore the charming streets and Gothic architecture.
+Stop in the capital, Vaduz, to explore the charming streets and Gothic architecture, before visiting the alpine villages made famous in the classic story, “Heidi.”

 34 – Sample Switzerland’s best cheese